Today’s world is changing dramatically.

 Nurturing Future Global Leaders

-The Global Liberal Arts Program is a four-year undergraduate program that allows students to earn bachelor’s degree (in principle) entirely in English.
-Liberal arts education is a part of Rikkyo University’s distinctive educational feature which encourages each student to pursue own academic interest freely, to expand academic horizons and to deepen the understanding of various theories and philosophies.
-In GLAP, students can always place themselves in the environment that is keenly attuned to world affairs while physically staying in Japan and studying liberal arts in English.
-As students learn multiple academic subjects in interdisciplinary approaches and not being confined to any particular major, students come to understand diverse and multi-faceted perspectives of global issues.
-These may be deemed as the most important skill in today’s globalized society, it eventually lead them to develop the capabilities to cooperate with the people of the world through mutual understanding.
-As students accumulate various kinds of learning and experiences, they are able to acquire the practical English proficiency as well as communication skills, logical thinking capacity, and the critical thinking ability all of which are highly needed for students to be competitive in global settings after graduation.
+GLAP has been designed as a four-year undergraduate program, in which the students may earn a bachelor’s degree taught entirely in English.
+Liberal arts education is a part of Rikkyo University’s distinctive educational strength, which encourages students to pursue their own academic interest, expand academic horizons, and better understand a variety of theories and philosophies.
+GLAP allows students to put themselves in the environments where they may experience the world, while physically staying in Japan and studying liberal arts in English.
+As the students learn multiple academic subjects via interdisciplinary approaches, without being confined to any particular major field, they learn to understand diverse and multi-faceted perspectives of global issues.
+These may be deemed as the most critical skills in today’s society, and will lead student to develop the ability to work with people from all over the world, and better understand each other.
+As they go through a variety of learning experiences through GLAP, they gain English proficiency as well as communication skills, logical thinking capacity, and the critical thinking ability all of which are highly needed for students to be competitive in global settings after graduation.

-Since the admission is limited only to 20 students per class in the Global Liberal Arts Program, an program offers an educational environment where students are able to be in very close contact with faculty members to receive personalized guidance.
-During the first year, a small-group “Tutorial” is provided in the maximum size of f ive students as part of introductory education.
-Each student gains basic competencies for logical thinking through a variety of activities to acquire various skills, including text reading, essay writing, discussion and presentation, in addition to critical thinking and academic writing.
-Furthermore, students also learn from one another through Rikkyo University’s unique leadership education program that foster leadership skills through group work and project-based learning.
-At the same time students develop the ability for problem-solving by working with other group members, which encourages each student to develop a strong interest in taking initiative for solving global issues.
+As the admission into GLAP is highly selective and limited to only twenty students per year, the program offer an ideal educational environment where students can be in very close contact with their instructors to receive personalized guidance.
+During the first year, a small-group class “Tutorial” is offered with a maximum size of five students.
+Each student acquires basic competencies for logical and critical thinking, through a variety of activities such as text reading, essay writing, discussion, and presentation.
+In addition, students also learn from one another through Rikkyo University’s unique leadership education program that fosters leadership skills through group work and project-based learning.
+At the same time, they develop the ability for problem-solving by working with other group members, which encourages each student to develop a strong interest in taking initiative for solving global issues.
 Through working on their assignments with their cohort and international students, every student becomes motivated to continue their self-improvement, and grow to be global leaders who can live along side others with diverse backgrounds.

 Director, Center for the Global Liberal Arts Program